itzIlya/CloudComputing-Assignment-No.2/README.md

 # Abstract

-This is a PDF of a notion document for Homework 2 of the Cloud_Computing-Spring-2025 course at Shiraz University.
+This is a PDF of a notion document for Homework 2 of the Cloud_Computing-Spring-2025 course at Shiraz University located [here](https://github.com/mmRoshani/cloud-computing-2025/tree/main/homeworks/two).
 The full notion document is available at the below link:

 [https://www.notion.so/Cloud-Computing-HW2-1c8fff288ff18035bc00c236285a6e3f?pvs=4](https://www.notion.so/Cloud-Computing-HW2-1c8fff288ff18035bc00c236285a6e3f?pvs=21)